This story has been updated. It was originally published on June 8, 2017.

 In fact reducing any blue light exposure after sunset could help steady your sleep cycle.
 So you should try cutting down on the amount of blue light your smartphone or laptop emits—and yes, there’s an app for that.
 Several apps, in fact.

 Apple has also included the same feature in macOS.
-To set it up on your computer, open the Apple menu, choose System Preferences, and open the Displays dialog.
-Under the Night Shift heading on the right, you can set the color change schedule and strength as necessary, just as on iOS.
+To set it up on your computer, open the Apple menu, choose System Settings, and open the Displays tab.
+Click the Night Shift button in the bottom right, and you’ll be able to set the color change schedule and strength as you see fit, just as on iOS.

-The AASM recommends adults sleep seven hours or more per night.
+The last thing you should remember every time you find yourself choosing between binge-watching and sleep is that AASM recommends adults rest for seven hours or more per night.
 Anything less than that can cause problems with work or school performance, cognitive abilities, and mood.
-You don’t need to give up your binge watching to reach this goal, but these tips should let you get a handle on your viewing habits—and make you feel a lot better.
+You don’t need to stop watching movies and shows to reach this goal, but these tips should let you get a handle on your viewing habits, and make you feel a lot better.